SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: untimeout

 - **%rename** `<@member> <name: Optional>`
-  - Info: **Moderator only.** Renames the Member to the given nickname.
+  - Info: **Slash version available.
+Moderator only.** Renames the Member to the given nickname.
 Removes the nickname if you do not pass in a new one.
   - Example: `%rename @ExampleUser Example Name`

 - **%reportmatch** `<@member>`